areeseb/areeseb.github.io/mapmatching.md

 ```

-Unfortunately, this clean little solution still has major problems that mostly have to do with the distances metrics themselves:
+Unfortunately, this solution still has major problems that mostly have to do with the distances metrics themselves:

 1. **Alignment Issues:** Both metrics are highly sensitive to outlier points and misaligned features, where points in one feature deviate significantly from the matching feature.
 Below are a few examples to illustrate the issue: